 I decided I would create my own packaging.
 I didn’t want to spend more on branded packaging so I had to get creative.
 I decided I would order 100 hard travel cases, 100 microfiber cleaning cloths, and 100 stickers and hang tags to make the product look more professional.
 This would also help increase my gaming glasses’ perceived value, allowing me to sell the glasses for a high price and margin.

 I looked to AliExpress to find 100 hard cases to ship with my glasses.
 AliExpress is similar to Alibaba, in that it’s a marketplace to find manufacturers, but in this case, you can purchase a smaller quantity or even just one item at wholesale prices direct from China.
+You can also do AliExpress dropshipping and Alibaba dropshipping.
 I didn’t want to brand or customize the cases so AliExpress made more sense.

 I searched “glasses cases,” sorted by the lowest price, and filtered sellers that shipped to Canada.
 I began to look through the top listings, reading the descriptions and reviews until finally settling on the following item: